katharostech/arsenal/docs/arsenal_book/getting-started.md

 # Getting Started

 Welcome to Arsenal's Getting Started page!
-This doc will tell you how to install Arsenal and run your first "game".
+This guide will tell you how to install Arsenal and run your first "game".

 > **Disclaimer:** Arsenal cannot make real games yet.
 Currently Arsenal can export your Blender scene to a game with colorless models, static lights, and an orbit camera.
 That's it.
 Still, this represents a big step in the direction of allowing you to make games inside of Blender, so if you are still interested, lets get started!